munshyn/laserlab/README.md

-# Laser Lab Management System
+# UTM Laser Lab Management System

 This is a final year project from a UTM student